Nitrification: Ammonia-Oxidizing Archaea

 Crenarchaeol, which is generally thought to be produced exclusively by AOA (specifically Nitrososphaerota), has been proposed as a biomarker for AOA and ammonia oxidation.
 Crenarchaeol abundance has been found to track with seasonal blooms of AOA, suggesting that it may be appropriate to use crenarchaeol abundances as a proxy for AOA populations and thus ammonia oxidation more broadly.
 However the discovery of Nitrososphaerota that are not obligate ammonia-oxidizers complicates this conclusion, as does one study that suggests that crenarchaeol may be produced by Marine Group II Euryarchaeota.

 Nitrite oxidation

-The second step, known as nitratation, – oxidation of nitrite into nitrate – is done by bacteria (nitrite-oxidizing bacteria, NOB) from the taxa Nitrospirota, Nitrospinota, Pseudomonadota and Chloroflexota.
-They are present in soil, geothermal springs, freshwater and marine ecosystems.
+The second step of nitrification is the oxidation of nitrite into nitrate.
+This process is sometimes known as nitratation.
+Nitrite oxidation is conducted by nitrite-oxidizing bacteria (NOB) from the taxa Nitrospirota, Nitrospinota, Pseudomonadota and Chloroflexota.
+NOB are typically present in soil, geothermal springs, freshwater and marine ecosystems.

 Complete ammonia oxidation

 Ammonia oxidation to nitrate in a single step within one organism was predicted in 2006 and discovered in 2015 in the species Nitrospira inopinata.
 A pure culture of the organism was obtained in 2017, representing a revolution in our understanding of the nitrification process.